 The IBJJF is one of the most prestigious organizations in Brazilian jiu-jitsu.
-It holds many competitions worldwide where athletes are divided into many weight classes.
-So, you should be familiar with the various IBJJF weight categories if you want to compete in their Gi and No-Gi competitions.
+It holds many competitions worldwide, and athletes are divided into many weight classes.
+So, if you want to compete in their Gi and No-Gi competitions, you should be familiar with the various IBJJF weight categories.

 This article will describe the various IBJJF weight divisions and classifications.
 We’ll discuss the adult men’s, women’s, and youth’s weight brackets, among other fascinating divisions.
 Stay tuned!